Security in Africa: Cost Center or Value Creation Lever ?

 Cameroon: Maurice Kamto Bets on Neutrality

-Disqualified from the race by the Constitutional Council, Maurice Kamto (MRC/APC) announced on September 26 that he would not support any of the 11 opposition candidates in the October 12, 2025 presidential election.
+Disqualified from the race by the Constitutional Council, Maurice Kamto (MRC/APC) announced on September 26 that he would not endorse any of the 11 opposition candidates in the October 12, 2025 presidential election.
 After failing to unite a coalition — notably with figures from the Far North — Kamto prefers to let his voters cast

 - Published in News